zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

     Using the Azure App Service Jenkins plugin, you can automate your deployments so that you can deliver your apps/services easily and often.
 You can set up a CI/CD process all in Azure DevOps.
 However, if you already have a CI pipeline with a third-party tool, such as Jenkins, you can continue to use those tools to implement your CI/CD pipeline.

     Using the customer's existing Jenkins server and build pipeline, they could add a post-build action to publish an Azure Web App.
-Using the Azure App Service plug-in for Jenkins, you can build and deploy a docker container to the App Service underlying the Web App for Containers in Azure.
+Using the Azure App Service plugin for Jenkins, you can build and deploy a docker container to the App Service underlying the Web App for Containers in Azure.

 ## Checklist of preferred objection handling

 1. Is Azure an appropriate platform for hosting an OSS application using PaaS?

     Yes.
 If you're an OSS developer, Azure offers more than you might expect, from virtual machines to managed services, functions, and containers.
-With Azure, you get full stack capabilities, including:
+With Azure, you get full-stack capabilities, including:

-    - Integration with popular, and free, open source tools such as Visual Studio Code.
+    - Integration with popular, and free, open-source tools such as Visual Studio Code.
     - Monitoring services with Application Insights to catch bugs, optimize apps, and stay on top of their status.
     - Comprehensive managed database support with Cosmos DB (compatible with MongoDB), MySQL, and PostgreSQL.
     - Support for a variety of platforms and frameworks to help with both new microservices-based apps and existing apps.